deliton/idt/README.md

 Class 1 name: : Chevrolet Impala
 ```

 After typing the first class name, we'll be asked to provide all the keywords to find the dataset.
-Remember that we tld the program to download 50 images of each keyword so we must provide 5 keywords in this case to get all 250 images.
+Remember that we told the program to download 50 images of each keyword so we must provide 5 keywords in this case to get all 250 images.
 Each keyword MUST be separated by commas(,)

 ```console
 In order to achieve better results, choose several keywords that will